craftlinks/pica_zig/README.md

 ## What is Zica?

-`Zica` is a windows only library for creating and managing native windows optimized for game or simulation loops.
+`Zica` is a Microsoft Windows only library for creating and managing `Win32` windows optimized for game or simulation loops.
 Design is from [Per Vognsen's Mu API](https://gist.github.com/pervognsen/6a67966c5dc4247a0021b95c8d0a7b72).
 More information about this design can be found [here](https://www.youtube.com/watch?v=NG_mUhc8LRw),